caay2000/transport-tycoon-kata/readme/transport-tycoon-2.md

 # Exercise 2

-> There is a [second podcast episode](https://storage.googleapis.com/swp-podcast/ethos/swp-ethos-podcast-02.mp3) in which Peter and Rinat share thoughts about first exercise and move forward to the second one.

-We've got more than 15 solutions at the moment of writing.
-They are in 9 different languages with completely different implementation styles and architectures.
-The answers to the problems are also different.

-**That diversity is a good thing**, but it makes difficult to compare the results.
-It is the time to open up the black-boxes without imposing too much constraints on the implementation details.

 Let's modify the solution so that it would log important events in the following format:

 - Log entries are in JSON, one JSON object per line